saidulIslam1602/MaritimeIQ_Platform/maritime-dashboard/README.md

 ## 🎨 **Interview Demonstration Script**

 ### **1. Start with Fleet Management (30 seconds)**
 "Here's our live fleet management dashboard showing all 4 maritime fleet vessels operating on the Bergen-Kirkenes route.
-You can see real-time passenger counts, on-time performance at 98.5%, and individual vessel status including speed and position data."

-### **2. Show Route Optimization (45 seconds)**
+You can see real-time passenger counts, on-time performance at 98.5%, and individual vessel status including speed and position data."### **2.
+Show Route Optimization (45 seconds)**
 "Our AI-powered route optimization system provides real-time recommendations.
-For example, you can see here it's suggesting a weather-optimized route through Lofoten that saves 2.5 hours, and it's automatically sent Northern Lights viewing alerts to 342 passengers based on clear sky predictions."

-### **3. Environmental Compliance (45 seconds)**
+For example, you can see here it's suggesting a weather-optimized route through Lofoten that saves 2.5 hours, and it's automatically sent Northern Lights viewing alerts to 342 passengers based on clear sky predictions."### **3.
+Environmental Compliance (45 seconds)**
 "This environmental dashboard shows our real-time compliance monitoring.
 CO₂ emissions are at 1,240 tons with 260 tons remaining in today's allowance.
-The system automatically switches to battery mode in protected fjords and maintains compliance with IMO 2020 regulations."

-### **4. System Architecture (30 seconds)**
+The system automatically switches to battery mode in protected fjords and maintains compliance with IMO 2020 regulations."### **4.
+System Architecture (30 seconds)**
 "The system health tab shows our Azure infrastructure - 24 services running across Container Apps, SQL Database, AI Cognitive Services, and Event Hubs.
-You can see CPU at 23.5%, memory at 67.8%, and we're processing 145 requests per second with 99.95% uptime."

-**Total Demo Time: ~2.5 minutes**
+You can see CPU at 23.5%, memory at 67.8%, and we're processing 145 requests per second with 99.95% uptime."**Total Demo Time: ~2.5 minutes**

-## 💼 **Business Value Proposition**
+## **Business Value Proposition**

 ### **Cost Savings Demonstrated**
 - **15.3% Fuel Efficiency** improvement